eugene-matvejev/symfony-battleship/README.md

 Spare time project.
 Highly experimental.

+CPU ship it hardcoded at B2 cell, if you will hit it instant win, it is done to easier tests, as the project is far from being perfect

 # Software requirements
  * database: MySQL => 5.5 or MariaDB >= 9.*
  * http server: apache/nginx with php >= 7.0.1